- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 “While this time of year is often focused on food, your team’s volunteer efforts don’t have to be.”

-- Cleaning up trash around your community
+- Cleaning up trash around your community.

-- Delivering blankets, clothing, and personal care items to local shelters
+- Delivering blankets, clothing, and personal care items to local shelters.

-- Packing gift boxes as part of Toys for Tots™ or Operation Christmas Child™ (Christmas planning often gets underway around Thanksgiving)
+- Packing gift boxes as part of Toys for Tots™ or Operation Christmas Child™ (Christmas planning often gets underway around Thanksgiving).

 4. Build a “wall of thanks”

 To build “a wall of thanks,” hand out blank index cards to your staff (and patients if you’d like) and encourage everyone to write something they appreciate about each team member.
-Appoint someone to display the cards on its designated wall and watch as a deluge of gratitude washes over your team.

 5. Celebrate Thanksgiving in a culturally appropriate way